 Portuguese Passport Processing Time

-Processing time: Once you’ve obtained Portuguese citizenship, applying for a passport is quite fast.
+Processing time: Once you’ve obtained Portuguese citizenship, applying for Portugal passport is quite fast.
 Normally, it takes 5 to 10 working days if requested in Portugal.

 Urgent service: In some passport offices and airports, you can request an express or urgent passport and get it within 1–2 business days (sometimes even the same day).